Soliera/Sonic2-Super-Consistency/README.md

 *Note that I am NOT that good with graphic design or pixel art*
 ## How To Install
-Simply plop 'SSConsitency' into your mods folder.
+Simply plop 'SSConsistency' into your mods folder.

 ## Other
 Feel free to edit, and repackage as you please.
 Just make sure to credit me if you are using my sprites.